dbworth/NXT-ROS/README.md

 NXT-Python v1.1.2 is automatically installed when the `nxt_python` package is first compiled.

-You can install the other dependencies using ROSdep or the Ubuntu Package Manager:
+You can install the other dependencies using the Ubuntu Package Manager or ROSdep:
+> $ sudo apt-get install ros-fuerte-ros-comm ros-fuerte-common-msgs ros-fuerte-joystick-drivers ros-fuerte-visualization ros-fuerte-navigation
+> $ sudo aptitude install libusb-dev python-usb python-bluez

+or

 > $ sudo rosdep install -y nxt
 > $ sudo rosdep install -y nxt_robots
 > $ sudo rosdep install -y nxt_apps

-or

-> $ sudo aptitude install libusb-dev python-usb python-bluez

 Compile the stacks of packages:
 > $ rosmake nxt